martencassel/netstat-pid/README.md

 * Display network connections from all processes including threads on a host (default).
 * Display both hostname and container name if available, in the UTS namespace.
 * Displays network connections for a specific pid.
+* Write connectivity information as json to standard out.

 ## How It Works